A Bridge Home

 A: Yes.
 The Bridge Home initiative provides funding for shelter beds in council districts throughout Los Angeles.
 By allowing Council offices to identify at least shelter locations, the initiative is founded in equity and a fair geographic distribution of resources.
 So far, a bridge housing facility has already opened in downtown Los Angeles, and sites have been approved in Brentwood and Hollywood, with more on the way soon.

-Q: How can residents participate in or contribute to the bridge housing facility?
+Q: How can residents contribute to the success of the Bridge Home?

 A: In addition to expressing support for bridge housing to help reduce encampments in their community, Venetians have also expressed eagerness to help make this facility a reality.
-If you would like to donate financial support or would like to discuss offering skills classes or otherwise volunteering your time and talents at the site, please contact Mike’s Venice-area Field Deputy Taylor Bazley at firstname.lastname@example.org.
+As the opening nears, our office will reach out to residents with volunteer opportunities to welcome and support their unhoused neighbors.
+If you or a group of friends would like to contribute your time and talents at the site, please contact our Bridge Home Deputy, Allison Wilhite, at [email protected]

 Q: What are other neighborhoods on the Westside doing to address homelessness?
 Is Venice being asked to carry an unfair burden to address this citywide crisis?